ebillov/npd-gst/README.md

-# npd-gst
+# wc-gst-pdf
-A wordpress WooCommerce extension plugin to implement GST taxes and Order Invoices in PDF sent to customers for Network PD site.
+A wordpress WooCommerce extension plugin to implement GST taxes and Order Invoices in PDF sent to customers.

+Requires WooCommerce to activate this plugin.